ChanikaJan/data-science-projects-python/README.md

 # Data Scientist Track – DataCamp (Python)

-This repository showcases projects and case studies completed as part of the [Associate Data Scientist Career Track](https://app.datacamp.com/learn/career-tracks/associate-data-scientist-in-python) on DataCamp.
+This repository showcases projects and case studies completed as part of the [Data Scientist in Python](https://www.datacamp.com/tracks/data-scientist-in-python) on DataCamp.

 ---
 ## ✨ About Me